-The world finally gets words from Mueller _but just a few
+The world finally gets words from Mueller, but just a few

 That’s it, except for a throat-clearing reference to the “confidential report explaining the prosecution or declination decisions” he made.

-Sphinx-like in a capital where pubic figures typically lunge for attention, Mueller has maintained a studied silence since his appointment, no matter how many times Trump called his labors a “witch hunt.”
+Sphinx-like in a capital where public figures typically lunge for attention, Mueller has maintained a studied silence since his appointment, no matter how many times Trump called his labors a “witch hunt.”

 Even Mueller’s spokesman rarely speaks.